OlivierBinette/blog/_drafts/2019-05-24-bayesian-optimalities.md

 That's for the "let's infer stuff" part.
 In a prediction or point estimation context, I can also try to explain how Bayesian procedures are well suited to hierarchical modelling and convenient computational algorithms, how they can be used to incorporate prior information, have nice properties and follow conceptually simple principles which are well suited to mathematical analysis.
 They may or may not help solving a particular problem and that's perfectly fine, but they are still a subject of study worthwhile of specialisation.

 This post is about some of these nice properties of posterior distributions that I like to talk about.
-I'll leave the non-nice things for another time!
+I'll leave the non-nice things for another time.

 ## 1. Point estimation and minimal expected risk